rmitsch/univie-business-intelligence/exercises/1/readme.md

 **1. Create a list of problems and assumptions when/for doing the integration.
 (2 points)**

-Note that some of these assumptions are almost guaranteed to misrepresent the data (e. g. assuming date and times where these are not available) but are considered useful in converging to a useful integrated data model in terms of stability and comparability.
+Note that some of these assumptions are guaranteed to misrepresent the data (e. g. assuming date and times where these are not available) but are considered useful in converging to a useful integrated data model in terms of stability and comparability.

-##### TODOS

-* Elaborate on "Problem" section.
-* No idea what "time precision" is for PCAs.
-* No idea how to fill "PossibleValue".

 ##### Problems

-* `Lokalisation Fermetastasen` is supposeed to depend on MRT and CT, but not all cases provide both and yet have been assigned a diagnosis.
+* `Lokalisation Fermetastasen` is suppossed to depend on MRT and CT, but not all cases provide both and yet have been assigned a diagnosis.
+* Some records possess data records others do not - so we either discard the additional data or conceive a structure that allows additional data to be stored optionally.

 ##### Assumptions